-Choose Delivery Date & Gift Message at checkout.
+Choose Delivery Date at checkout.
+Delivery all across Continental USA.

 Stollen is one of our most historical desserts, with a rich history full of stories about Princes, Popes, Kings and ordinary people.
 It's made from a recipe that has had the time to be perfected over centuries with the addition of bright fruit, velvety butter and warm spices.